lilsliceofbread/badgl-engine/README.md

 - all compilers should *theoretically* work (gcc tested on linux and windows)

-# compiling and running the example
+# compiling

+No matter how you choose to compile the library, the `shaders/` folder should be in the same directory as the executable.

 *Linux*: Required packages: `libxrandr-dev libglx-dev`.
 Run `cmake -S . -B build` to configure cmake, then `./build.sh`.
-Now you can run the example with `./run.sh`

-*Windows*: Build with `./build.bat`, then run with `./run.bat`.
-NOTE: if the MSVC compiler was used, you may need to run `start .\[Debug or Release]\game.exe` so that the working directory remains in build/example (or just don't use msvc lol).
+*Windows*: Build with `./build.bat`.
+If using MinGW GCC compiler is available it will be used.
+If you want to use a specific compiler you need to edit the cmake command within build.bat, along with the Makefile type.

+# using the engine

+- If you are using your own resources (e.g. models, textures etc.), specify your paths relative to the executable.